 Of all the leaders who played a defining role in the Indian National Movement and helped to give it a definite shape and direction, the one who remains the most misunderstood, the least talked about and the most ignored is Sri Aurobindo.
 Yet his influence on his contemporaries, many of them senior in age and experience, and most notably among the youth of the country, was the most considerable and most outstanding.
-This was acknowledged b luminaries like Bepin Chandra Pal, Bal Gangadhar Tilak, Lala Lajpat Rai, Brahmabandhav Bandopadhyaya, Tagore, C R Das and many others, and nearer our times b stalwarts such as K M Munshi, Nani Palkhivala, Dr. Karan Singh.
+This was acknowledged by luminaries like Bipin Chandra Pal, Bal Gangadhar Tilak, Lala Lajpat Rai, Brahmabandhav Bandopadhyaya, Tagore, C R Das and many others, and nearer our times by stalwarts such as K M Munshi, Nani Palkhivala, Dr. Karan Singh.

 More recently, no less a person than the former Prime Minister of India, Shri Atal Bihari Vajpayee, in his reflections in his Independence speech in 2004, explicitly and emphatically made the point that India’s greatness was destined for much higher goals her mere independence.
 He quoted an extract of Sri Aurobindo’s message for India’s Independence on August 15, 1947 which says:

 “I have always held and said that India was arising, not to serve her own material interests only, to achieve expansion, greatness, power, and prosperity – though these too she must not neglect,- and certainly not like others to acquire domination of other peoples, but to live also for God and the world as a helper and leader of the whole human race.”
 (Autobiographical Notes, CWSA, Vol. 36, p.
 475)

 The Prime Minister went on to say that “This, I believe, is the quintessence of India’s work, now and in the future.”
 He dared to say that which no other world leader would dare say, that which no other leader could even conceive of.